nestybox/sysbox-ee/docs/quickstart/kind.md

 -   A containerized K8s cluster consumes **significantly** less host storage (70% reduction for a 10-node cluster!).

--   The cluster is much more secure (does not require risky privileged containers).
+-   The cluster is much more secure (does not use risky privileged containers).

 -   You can use Sysbox to **easily** embed inner pod images into the K8s nodes.